 * Republicans want Obama to be flexible in how cuts are made

-* White House has said law forces cuts to be made across-the-board
+* White House says law forces across-the-board cuts

-WASHINGTON, Feb 24 (Reuters) - With five days left before $85 billion is slashed from U.S. government budgets, governors and lawmakers from both parties said the White House issued more dire warnings about the harm the cuts will do to Americans, breaking down the loss of jobs and services to each of the states.
+WASHINGTON, Feb 24 With five days left before $85 billion is slashed from U.S. government budgets, the White House issued more dire warnings about the harm the cuts will do to Americans, breaking down the loss of jobs and services to each of the states.

-But Republicans, who advocate budget cuts, said the warning was overplayed, and called on President Barack Obama to apply what's known as the "sequester" in a more careful way, rather than slashing budgets across the board.
+But Republicans, who advocate budget cuts, said the warning was overplayed, and called on President Barack Obama to apply what is known as the "sequester" in a more careful way, rather than slashing budgets across the board.

 "Here's his chance to say, 'Here's how we can do it better,'" Jindal said, suggesting Congress and the White House give departments the ability to cut spending on less essential services.

-White House officials have said the sequester law, signed in 2011 and designed to coerce Congress and the White House to agree on ways to cut spending and reduce the U.S. deficit, does not allow the administration to be flexible in how the cuts are applied.
+White House officials have said the sequester law does not allow the administration to be flexible in applying the cuts.

 "We don't have any ability with dumb cuts like this to figure out what the right thing to do is," Education Secretary Arne Duncan said on "Face the Nation."